 Pre-Departure session dates can be found in Events & Announcements.

 Supplemental Sessions for Affiliate Programs

 In addition to attending the Pre-Departure Orientation presented by the Center for Global Programs and Studies, you are invited to attend a program specific orientation meeting offered by representatives from the Affiliate Programs listed below.
-These sessions will provide you with an excellent opportunity to learn more about your specific location, program logistics, course registration, etc. Save the date on your calendar and you will receive email reminders through WakeAbroad.
+These sessions will provide you with an excellent opportunity to learn more about your specific location, program logistics, course registration, etc. Please see announcements and events for all upcoming events and orientations.

 Wake Forest University and the Center for Global Programs and Studies are committed to the safety of our students abroad.
 Active steps have been taken to provide students with a healthy and safe abroad experience.

 Tips for Safe Travel

 - Practice situational awareness.
 Be aware of your surroundings, and be prepared to leave any public space you are visiting if you see signs of danger.

 - Know before you go.
 Learn about the places you will visit so you will be comfortable and knowledgeable about the surroundings and methods of travel.

 - Keep your cell phone fully charged, on and with you at all times.
 Respond immediately to any calls/texts from your program staff or WFU study abroad advisor.

 - Review the communication plan and emergency procedures for your program.